 The course introduces main areas of the cold kitchen including reception foods, plated appetizers, and buffet arrangements.
 Students learn the art of cold food presentation, production of pates, galantines, and mousselines with emphasis on buffets and platters.
 This course also includes an introduction of party planning, preparing, and operating a successful catering service.

-CUS262 Advanced Cooking Theory and Practice (60hrs.)
+Prerequisite: CUS101 and CUS153 (or ServSafe certification)

+CUS262AdvancedCookingTheoryandPractice(60hrs.)